 God – YHWH Elohim, Creator of heaven and earth, is the Lawgiver, the final judge and authority over all people, places, and creatures.
 Although He is ultimately beyond our comprehension, YHWH presents many faces to the world to help us relate to and understand Him.
+There is only one true God, the God of Abraham, Isaac, and Jacob.
+He is not Allah or Krishna or any of the many false, pagan deities.
 He loves us and desires us to have close relationships with him, personally and corporately.
 He is the primary object of our prayers and worship.

 Yeshua – Also known as Jesus, Yeshua is God in the flesh.
-He is the Word, the Firstborn Son, and the right hand of God.
+He is the Word, the Firstborn Son, and the right hand of God, an extension of the Father into the world of men.
 Through Him the world was created, was redeemed, and will be judged.
 Although He existed before time, His physical body was conceived in a virgin through divine intervention.
 He grew from a boy to a man as the son and heir of Joseph and Mary in the house of David.
 He lived a perfectly sinless life, never deviating from obedience to Torah.
 He healed the sick and crippled, raised the dead, and cast out demons.
-He was crucified by both Jews and Gentiles and rose from the grave on the third day.
+He was crucified by both Jews and Gentiles according to the Father’s will and rose from the grave on the third day.
 He fulfilled many prophecies concerning the Messiah of Israel and will someday fulfill them all.
 He is the only mechanism by which a person can attain eternal life with the Father.

-Holy Spirit – God the Holy Spirit is the teacher, comforter, councellor, and nurturer.
+Holy Spirit – God the Holy Spirit, the Ruach Hakodesh, is the teacher, comforter, counselor, and nurturer.
 He acts in the hearts and minds of His people to transform them into new creations suitable for receiving and walking out God’s Law.
 He enables us to hear and act on God’s will, to speak God’s words, and to be a light to the world around us.

 Names – God’s true name is not Yahweh, Jehovah, Yehuah, Yeshua, Yahshua, Yehoshua, Ruach HaKodesh, Elohim, or any other collection of sounds by which He has been addressed over the ages.
 Rather, the name of God is the sum total of His character.
 He Is Who He Is and no mere man may label Him.
 The various names used for God in Scripture all have profound meaning, they are important, but they are not God.
-They are merely imperfect descriptors of small aspects of who He is.
+They are incomplete descriptors of aspects of who He is.
 Although the Hebrew names carry more inherent meaning, there is nothing especially wrong with using names that have been transliterated (or mis-transliterated) into other languages.
 “Jesus” might be an inferior substitute for “Yeshua,” but it is not an unacceptable one.
-In some contexts, it is preferable for the sake of communicating with the reader.
+In some contexts, it is preferable for the sake of effective communication.
 American Torah will use a variety of names for Father, Son, and Spirit as the individual author deems appropriate in context.

-Scripture – The sixty-six books of the Bible are all inspired by God and are inerrant in their original forms and languages.
+Scripture – The sixty-six books of the Bible are all inspired by God and a reliable record of His interactions with Israel and mankind.
 Millennia of transcribers and translators have introduced some minor errors, but their fundamental truths have been preserved intact.
 The Torah (first five books of the Bible) itself is virtually unchanged from the originals recorded by Moses.
 There might be other inspired scriptures and prophetic works, but they must all be measured against the Canon of the Bible.
 God does not change or contradict himself.
 Genesis is the foundation for all later scripture, laying out the basics of God’s identity, His covenants, and our relationship to Him.
 The remaining four books of the Torah build on Genesis, expanding on its themes and codifying God’s promises, His relationship with Israel, and the nature of the Messiah and the redemption He would bring.
-The Writings and Prophets are divine commentary on Torah and God’s covenants as they are worked out in the context of His unfolding relationship with the world and Israel.
-The Apostolic scriptures are further commentary on the Torah, Writings, and Prophets within the context of the revealed Messiah and the accomplished redemption.
+The Writings and Prophets are history, instruction, and divine commentary on Torah and God’s covenants as they are worked out in the context of His unfolding relationship with the world and Israel.
+The Apostolic scriptures are further history, instruction, and commentary on the Torah, Writings, and Prophets within the context of the revealed Messiah and the accomplished redemption.